josdem/hugo/content/techtalk/ux/selenium-cucumber-testng.md

 }
 ```

-ChromeDriver is a separate executable that Seleium uses to control Chrome, if you are using a Linux distribution, just download it and store it at `/usr/bin`, otherwise, please follow the instructions [here](https://chromedriver.chromium.org/home).
+ChromeDriver is a separate executable that Seleium uses to control Chrome, if you are using a Linux distribution, just download it and store it at `/usr/bin` if you are using macOS store it at `/usr/local/bin`, otherwise, please follow the instructions [here](https://chromedriver.chromium.org/home).
 As you can see in the previous `WebsisteStep` class, we are using regular expressions to pass arguments or values from feature file to the step definitions.
-Finally you can execute this project with command:
+Finally, you can execute this project with command:

 ```bash
 mvn test